-4-1.1 All consumer fireworks must comply with certain regulations promulgated by Department United States the regulations govern Transportation.
-These approval fireworks for shipment, construction and testing of their shipping containers, and the marking and labeling of the containers.
+4-1.1 All consumer fireworks must comply with certain regulations promulgated by Department the United States of Transportation.
+These regulations govern approval fireworks for shipment, construction and testing of their shipping containers, and the marking and labeling of the containers.